developer-zebra/developer-zebra-site/src/emdk-for-android/7-4/intents/cradle/index.md

 ### Requirements

-Use of cradle intent APIs requires experience with Java and Android app development, and familiarity with Android intents.
+Use of SmartCradle intent APIs requires experience with Java and with Android app development and intent usage.

 **Supported cradle(s)**: